FractonicMind/fractonic-logic/README.md

 **Collaborator**: Vinci (GPT-4o)

 ## Overview
+Fractonic Logic — Beyond 0 and 1 Description: Break free from binary!
+Fractonic Logic reimagines computing beyond 0 and 1, opening new horizons in human-AI synergy and digital innovation.
 Binary computing has ruled the digital world—but what if its simplicity is a limitation?
 This manifesto introduces **Fractonic Logic**, a bold new paradigm where computation moves beyond 0 and 1 into the nuanced world of fractional values.

 ## What You'll Find